Fellowship Program Overview

 - 6 Months of Hepatology

-- 6 Months of Protected Basic or Clinical Research.
+- 2-4 Months of Basic or Clinical Research

-Fellows rotate through several large and prestigious teaching institutions in Brooklyn as well as smaller Community Hospitals in Staten Island and Queens, including:
+Fellows rotate through several large and prestigious teaching institutions in Brooklyn as well as smaller Community Hospitals in Queens, including:

 - University Hospital at Downstate